-Our business could be harmed if we fail to manage our operations to support our recent rapid growth and potential future growth.
+Our business could be harmed if we fail to manage our operations to support our rapid growth and potential future growth.

-We have experienced rapid growth in recent periods.
-For example, our revenue grew 40% and our total customers grew 20% from March 31, 2023 to March 31, 2024.
-Our headcount increased from approximately 700 full-time employees as of December 31, 2020 to approximately 1,300 as of March 31, 2024, with employees located both in the United States and internationally.
-Our growth has placed, and might continue to place, a significant strain on our managerial, administrative, operational, financial and other resources.
+Our rapid growth has placed, and might continue to place, a significant strain on our managerial, administrative, operational, financial and other resources.
 We intend to further expand our headcount and operations both domestically and internationally, with no assurance that our business or revenue will continue to grow, or grow at the same rates, as in prior periods.
 Continuing to create a centrally managed global organization with a geographically dispersed workforce will require substantial management effort, the allocation of valuable management resources and significant additional investment in our infrastructure.
 We will be required to continually improve our operational, financial and management controls and our reporting procedures and we might not be able to do so effectively, which could harm our business, operating results and financial condition.
 In addition, we might be unable to manage our expenses effectively in the future, which might negatively impact our gross margins or operating expenses in any particular quarter.
 Moreover, if we fail to manage our anticipated growth in operations and employee headcount in a manner that preserves the key aspects of our corporate culture, the quality of our platform might suffer, which could harm our brand and reputation, and our ability to retain and attract customers.